 The principle executive decisions taken by the Council as a whole are to appoint the Leader, to approve the Leader's budget, to adopt development plan documents, and to agree on the Council's Constitution.

-On the 31st March 2024, the Council's Cabinet consisted of the following Councillors:
+On the 31st March 2025, the Council's Cabinet consisted of the following Councillors:

-Leader of the Council, Cllr James Naish.
+Leader of the Council and Cabinet Member for Communications, Policy and Performance, Cllr Julie Leigh.